FriendsOfSymfony/FOSHttpCache/doc/fastly-configuration.rst

 Fastly Configuration
 -------------------

 Caching is enabled by default.
-All requests that are marked as cachable will be cached.
+All requests that are marked as cacheable will be cached.

 Tagging
 ~~~~~~~